 Main Street replacing the Sunkist Citrus House.

-starring Jim Varney.
+Varney.
 It is the fourth film to feature Varney as Ernest P. Worrell.
 Dim-witted Ernest is a janitor at a

 "Find people who share your values, and you'll conquer the world together." -John Ratzenberger